-At present, the passports issued by majority of countries in the world are generally divided into three types: diplomatic, service/official and regular passports.
+At present, the passports issued by majority of countries in the world are generally divided into three types: diplomatic, service/official and regular ones.
 Some countries only issue one type(like UK); some countries only issue two of them (like India, Pakistan and so on); but there are also some countries which issue four or five types (like US, France and so on).

 As for content, all countries have similar requirements with each other.
-All contain the national emblem, the full country's name and the type imprinted on the passport cover, while the details for use of the passport are usually imprinted on the back cover; On the insider front cover are generally printed the words requesting that the correlated military or administrative departments of the target country for some necessary convenience and assistance to the person who carrying the passport.
+All contain the national emblem, the full country's name and the type imprinted on the cover, while the details for use of it are usually imprinted on the back cover; On the insider front cover are generally printed the words requesting that the correlated military or administrative departments of the target country for some necessary convenience and assistance to the person who carrying the passport.

 Period of Validity

-Make your passport well-kept
+Make it well-kept

-What to do if your passport is lost
+What to do if it is lost

-Getting a passport is just the first step of the procedure for going abroad.
+This is just the first step of the procedure for going abroad.
 Another necessary thing is that you should carry your passport and the correlated credential materials to go to the embassies or consulates of your target country stationed in your own country for the visa application.
 When you obtain the visa, you should have an "International Prophylactic Inoculation Certificate".
 After purchasing the air ticket to your target country and doing some pre-trip preparatory work, you can proceed with your journey abroad.

 A passport with two opposing blank visa pages and validity of at least six-month is required from the day when you submit the visa application is required before you visit China.